theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ### Build Integration

-When in a project, you can run the project to build Tailwind CSS or access it via the Build menu.
+To build your Tailwind file, ensure that your input and output css files are defined.
+By default, a project build will trigger the Tailwind build process, but this can be manually triggered under the Build menu.
 Build details and errors will be logged to the Build output window:

 ![Build Demo 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Build-Demo-1.png)
 ![Build Demo 2](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Build-Demo-2.png)

-Set your configuration, build and output files by right-clicking on any `.js` or `.css` file:
+Set your configuration, build and output files by right-clicking on any `.js`, `.ts`, or `.css` file:

 ![Customizability Build 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-1.png)
 ![Customizability Build 2](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-2.png)